Remotely piloted aircraft

 Development of the Certifiable Predator B (CPB) variant began in 2012.
 An armed variant of SkyGuardian aircraft was selected by the UK Ministry of Defence for the Royal Air Force’s Protector programme in July 2016.

-The aircraft performed its maiden flight in November 2016 and achieved a 48-hour endurance flight in May this year.
-The first production aircraft is expected to be ready by 2018.
+The aircraft performed its maiden flight in November 2016 and achieved a 48-hour endurance flight in May 2017.
+It was named as SkyGuardian in January 2017.

 The SkyGuardian variant comes with improved damage tolerant airframe and has a fixed-wing design with V-type tail configuration.